 To enable family search, click the family inclusion button at the end of the search bar, as shown below:

 Running a search with family search toggled off will return only search hits.
 However, if you click the family inclusion button, the search will re-run and family members will automatically supplement the results set.
-When using this option, families will be sorted by family date, and documents within a family will be sorted in hierarchical order.
+Documents within a family will be sorted in hierarchical order.